lucrezio001/Deep-Leaning-Application-Luca-Capece/Lab4_OOD/readme.md

 ## Models

-- **ResCNN:** Residual Convolutional Neural Network based on ResNet18 blocks for robust image classification (Same architecture as Lab1_CNN).
+- **ResCNN:** Residual Convolutional Neural Network based on ResNet18 blocks for image classification (Same architecture as Lab1_CNN).
 - **Autoencoder:** Unsupervised model used for OOD detection.